ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/users-permissions.md

 This plugin provides a way to protect your API with a full authentication process based on JWT.
 This plugin comes also with an ACL strategy that allows you to manage the permissions between the groups of users.

-To access the plugin admin panel, click on the **Settings** link in the left menu and then everything will be under the **USERS & PERMISSIONS PLUGIN** section.
+To access the plugin admin panel, click on the **Settings** link 在左边的菜单里 and then everything will be under the **USERS & PERMISSIONS PLUGIN** section.

 ## Concept